+Widgie Nickel Limited presents its financial results for the year ended 30 June 2023.
 Widgie Nickel Limited was incorporated on 15 March 2021 and changed its company type to a limited public company on 14 August 2021.
-Accordingly, Widgie Nickel Limited's financial results reflect the period from 15 March 2021 to 30 June 2022.
+Accordingly, Widgie Nickel Limited's comparative financial results reflect the period from 15 March 2021 to 30 June 2022.
 The Company is incorporated in Western Australia, Australia and is listed on the Australian Securities Exchange under the code WIN.
 The principal activities of the Consolidated Entity are mineral exploration.
 Widgie Nickel Limited is the ultimate parent of the Group.